Ethiopia travel guide

 LGBT+ travellers

-Same-sex acts (applying to both sexes) are illegal and carry penalties of between 1 and 15 years imprisonment.
-It is reported that the local authorities are intimidating owners and clients of hotels, bars and restaurants in Addis Ababa where same-sex activity is alleged to take place.
+Same-sex acts (applying to both sexes) are illegal and carry penalties of between 1 and 15 years in prison.
+Local authorities intimidate and detain owners and clients of hotels, bars and restaurants in Addis Ababa where same-sex activity is alleged to take place.

 The public are not generally accepting of same-sex relationships.
 Some religious leaders have called for violence against the LGBT+ community.
-Be aware of local laws and customs.
 Showing affection in public may receive unwanted attention.
+It is dangerous to be openly (or covertly) LGBT+ in Ethiopia, and can lead to great personal risk.

 It is illegal to take photos:

-The importation and use of drones within Ethiopia is subject to permission by the Ethiopian Civil Aviation Authority and Information Network and Security Agency.
-Without written clearance drones can be subject to confiscation at airports or borders.
+The use of drones is subject to permission from the Ethiopian Civil Aviation Authority and Information Network and Security Agency.

 Transport risks

-When travelling outside Addis Ababa, avoid driving after dark.
-Vehicles often have no lights and livestock may roam on roads.
+Avoid driving after dark anywhere outside Addis Ababa.
+Vehicles often have no lights and livestock may stray onto the roads.

 There have been instances where buses from one region have been attacked when passing through another.